OleksiiKova/rent-car-ireland/TESTING.md

 ## Browser Testing

 The website was tested across Google Chrome, Safari, and Microsoft Edge, and no issues were found.

+## Accessibility

+Using the Wave Accessibility tool for continuous development and final testing involves the following checks:

+- Ensure all forms are equipped with proper labels or aria-labels.
+- Verify that color contrast ratios comply with the WCAG 2.1 Contrast Guidelines.
+- Check that heading levels are correctly used to represent content hierarchy.
+- Confirm that content is structured within landmarks to facilitate navigation with assistive technology.
+- Provide descriptive alternative text or titles for non-text elements.
+- Set the lang attribute for HTML pages.
+- Implement ARIA properties following WCAG 2.1 best practices.
+- Adhere to established coding standards for WCAG 2.1 compliance.

 ## Lighthouse Testing